By Matthew B. Cox

 THE 2008 FINANCIAL CRISIS hit the currency market hard.
 On August 8, the Dollar rose sharply, breaking a key technical indicator–the equivalent of financial Armageddon–triggering massive “losses” to Capital Blu’s margin account at PFG.
 Five million dollars evaporated within hours.

 The losses were so massive that PFG made a margin call.
 Capital Blu immediately wired them a million dollars which promptly disappeared into the abyss.
-When Blayne and Damien couldn’t come up with additional funds, Wasendorf closed out Capital Blu’s positions.
+When Sebastian and Damien couldn’t come up with additional funds, Wasendorf closed out Capital Blu’s positions.
 Six million dollars gone.
-However, Blayne and Damien didn’t tell Donovan they’d lost the money, instead, they led him to believe the positions were still open, an “open-equity drawdown” in financial parlance.
-Between the money Blayne had stolen, and the trading losses, Capital Blu was essentially insolvent.
+However, Sebastian and Damien didn’t tell Donovan they’d lost the money, instead, they led him to believe the positions were still open, an “open-equity drawdown” in financial parlance.
+Between the money Sebastian had stolen, and the trading losses, Capital Blu was essentially insolvent.
 The Gap had swallowed them all and Donovan didn’t even know it.

 “IF THE INSIDEMAN handles the blow-off properly, the mark hardly knows that he has been fleeced,” say Professor Maurer, PhD.
 “No good insideman wants any trouble with the mark.”
 He wants him to lose his money and walk away.
 The grifter wants to avoid law enforcement at all cost.